contactkapil/TechChallenge/Challenge1/readme.md

-## Design and Deployment of 3 tier architecture in azure using terraform.
+## Design and Deployment of 3 tier architecture in Microssoft Azure using terraform.

 ### Challenge1